makersacademy/takeaway-challenge/README.md

     - Used to verify that items ordered are on the menu
   - Text
     - Holds the functionality to text order confirmations
+  - Price
+    - Contains the functionality for calculating prices
+    - Verifies entered prices are correct

 -------------------------